Hansmu/dbt-tutorial/README.md

 The `analysis` folder contains the SQL files that are used to analyse the data.

 All of the above folders can be changed in the `dbt_project.yml` file.

+### Models

+Models are the SQL files that are used to transform the data.

+They are the basic building blocks of your business logic.

+Materialized as tables or views.

+Models can reference each other, use templates, and use macros.

+You'll usually see the SQL written in models using the `with` statement.

+You can add subfolders to the `models` folder to organise your models.

+By default, a model is a view.

+Use `dbt run` to run the entire pipeline.
+It will compile the models and run them against the target DB.

+If your schema does not exist in the database, then the `dbt run` command will create it.

+Remember, the schema was defined in the `dbt_project.yml` file.